aniket1701/Project/README.md

 ### 🔄 Jenkins Pipeline Integration

-#### 1) Configure Jenkins:
+#### 1) Configure Jenkins Pipeline

- -  Install Terraform and AWS plugins.
+- Create a new pipeline project in Jenkins.

-- Connect Jenkins to this GitHub repository.
+- Point it to your GitHub repository.

+- Use the provided Jenkinsfile for pipeline definition.

-#### 2) Create a Jenkins Pipeline:
+#### 2) Trigger Deployment

-#### Add the following stages:
+ #### On every commit or manual trigger, Jenkins will:

-- Clone Repository – Pull Terraform code from GitHub
+- Pull the latest code from GitHub

-- Terraform Init – Initialize Terraform

-- Terraform Plan – Preview infrastructure changes
+- Run terraform init, plan, and apply

-- Terraform Apply – Provision resources
+- Provision AWS infrastructure automatically

-#### 3) Trigger Deployment:

-- On every Git push, Jenkins will trigger the pipeline to automatically apply infrastructure changes.

 ### 📜 Outputs